 Best Time to Visit Nags Head NC

 Without a doubt, the most popular time to visit Nags Head is during the summer months of June, July, and August.
-During these three months, all of the locally-owned restaurants, shops, and various other establishments are open for business as they attempt to make enough money to sustain themselves over the winter when foot traffic is much slower.
+During these three months, all locally-owned restaurants, shops, and various other establishments are open for business as they attempt to make enough money to sustain themselves over the winter when foot traffic is much slower.

 It’s difficult if you have school-aged children, but the months of September and October are some of the best for visiting Nags Head.
 Rental rates are low, traffic isn’t an issue, and most independently-owned businesses haven’t shut their doors for the year.
-Plus the Atlantic Ocean water is still quite warm until late-October.
+Plus, the Atlantic Ocean water is still quite warm until late October.
 (See spreadsheet below.)

 There is typically an uptick of vacationers in the town during Thanksgiving and Christmas as visitors decide to spend their holidays with family at the beach.
-Most every rental home is only open for week-long stays during the summer, but it is possible to get three-day mini-vacations during the offseason.
+Almost every rental home is only open for week-long stays during the summer, but it is possible to get three-day mini-vacations during the offseason.